Ismael Nery: Legacy

-Ismael Nery's work was forgotten by the public and critics until the 1960s, when his name was inscribed on the Biennale of São Paulo, In the room devoted to surrealism and fantastic art.
-His works were also exhibited in the 10th Biennale.
+Ismael Nery's work was forgotten by the public and critics until the 1960s, when his name was inscribed on the 8th São Paulo Art Biennial, In the room devoted to surrealism and fantastic art.
+His works were also exhibited in the 10th Biennial.
 In 1966 in Rio de Janeiro, and in 1984, at the Museum of Contemporary Art of the University of São Paulo (Ismael Nery Retrospective - 50 years later), two retrospectives of his creations were presented.